BLOG 14: The universe as “relation” according to Indigenous North American cosmologies

 Science explains how the universe works.

-These cosmologies remind us that we participate in it.
+These cosmovisions remind us that we participate in it.